pwmcintyre/sdlc/slides.md

 ---

-## What We'll Cover
+## Agenda

 - My story
-- What is software delivery
+- What is "software engineering"?
-- Patterns that emerge
+- Method
-- Tools of the trade
-- The impact of AI
+- AI
 - Questions

 ---